asadhanif3188/DevOps-Project-Deploy-Containerized-Nodejs-MongoExpress-MongoDb-App/README.md

 **Note:** In the secret manifest file `username` and `password` are not placed as plaintext, rather these items are transformed into non-readable format using `base64` algorithm.

+Now run the following command to create the secret under our namespace.

+`kubectl apply -f mongo-secret.yaml -n nodejs-namespace`